Many hope Donald Trump has brought new hope and that he can avoid both anarchy and tyranny.

-“Law,” in Biden’s America especially, is always in flux, ever changing from one thing to another, way beyond any necessary rare leap; it is forever “evolving” per Darwin’s imaginative narrative(1), towards the predetermined “scientific” collectivist(2) goal, where man becomes God, and the State becomes ultimate.
+“Law,” in the American and general European version of democracy, is ever in flux, ever changing from one thing to another.
+It is forever “evolving,” per Darwin’s imaginative narrative(1), towards the predetermined “scientific” collectivist(2) goal whereby man becomes God, the only ‘Law’ giver; and so the State becomes ultimate.
+Public morality, following unstable law, follows suit.

 _________